 The role requires a significant amount of face-to-face time with clients to scope out projects, communicate findings over the course of a project, and present a final report.
 In addition, you will lead hands-on training workshops, in your area of expertise, to teach attendees how to extract maximum value from their data.

 - Provide end-to-end bioinformatics analysis support to SAGC clients

 - Develop reproducible analytical workflows with a view to improve internal efficiencies as well as client experiences and to add new SAGC service offerings

 The successful candidate will possess the following key attributes:

-- Transcriptomics: bulk RNAseq, scRNAseq, spatial transcriptomics,
+- Transcriptomics: bulk RNAseq, scRNAseq, spatial transcriptomics

 - Genomics: variant, haplotype and diversity analysis, genome assembly, metagenomics, epigenetics

-- DevOps: version control: test driven development and continuous integration, containerisation using Docker/Singularity
+- DevOps: version control, test driven development and continuous integration, containerisation using Docker/Singularity

-- Systems biology: multi-omics data integration, network analysis
+- Systems biology: multi-omics data integration, statistics

 - Statistics: linear models, ANOVA, hypothesis testing